f3d0t/kottans-frontend/README.md

 This was fun to me to create real game from scratch.\
 Nothing hard, it was real practice!
 Also, I've learned new array shuffle method - it is very cool!

+## <a name="friends_app">Friends App</a>

+It was higly educative task.\
+I have learned how to fetch data, create async functions.\ Also, I had done this app with OOP approach, and I like it.